constantinpape/torch-em/README.md

 Design:
 - All parameters are specified in code, no configuration files.
 - No callback logic; to extend the core functionality inherit from `trainer.DefaultTrainer` instead.
+- All data-loading is lazy to support training on large data-sets.

 ```python
 # train a 2d U-Net for foreground and boundary segmentation of nuclei